 Registration and Requesting Materials

-USF Tampa Library Special & Digital Collections (SDC) uses Aeon, an online system for managing patron requests in the Special Collections Reading Room.
+USF Tampa Library Special Collections uses Aeon, an online system for managing patron requests in the Special Collections Reading Room.
 Aeon is a web-based system that allows researchers to manage their Special Collections’ material requests online.
 Patrons no longer need to submit call slips and instead may request items online via their research account.

 Before You Visit

-Special & Digital Collections welcomes researchers, students, and community users and encourages the use of its collections in a safe, secure, and productive manner.
+Special Collections welcomes researchers, students, and community users and encourages the use of its collections in a safe, secure, and productive manner.
 The department has developed the following policies and procedures in concert with best practices developed by ACRL, RBMS, and SAA.
 Please see their joint statement for more information.

 - All patrons are required to register via Aeon prior to using materials.